cloudfoundry/diego-windows-release/docs/INSTALL.md

 The Cloud Formation wizard will ask for a number of parameters.

 1. SecurityGroup: Security group ID to use for the Windows cells
-1. GardenWindowsSubnet: The subnet to launch the cell into
 1. BoshUserName: Username for bosh director
 1. BoshPassword: Pasword for bosh director (Make sure your password meets [Windows complexity requirements](https://technet.microsoft.com/en-us/library/Cc786468(v=WS.10).aspx))
 1. BoshHost: Bosh director host